The Safe Haven Law Saves Babies from Unsafe Abandonment

 • Goal setting

 The Fire Department offers a variety of programs for children in preschool and elementary school.
 Every year during Fire Prevention Week, a themed program is presented at each elementary school within the City of St. Charles.
-This program highlights the fire safety message as presented by the National Fire Protection Association.

 For years within the fire service, firefighters have had the obligation of speaking with youths that have started fires.
 There was a time when children who set fires or played with fire were often taken to the fire station for a stern lecture from a firefighter.
 More recently, trained members of the fire service have interviewed firesetters and their families using more sophisticated intervention strategies.